Amazon joins $1 trillion club, on pace to overtake Apple

 Amazon - founded as an online book-retailer in Chief Executive Jeff Bezos’ garage in 1994 - started trading on May 15 1997 at $1.50 on a split-adjusted basis.

 Just 10 months later, on Aug.
 30, Amazon shares hit $2,000 for the first time, just $50 per share away from giving the company a $1 trillion market value.
-That milestone, just a month after it reached a $900 billion valuation threshold.

 Analysts expect Apple’s revenue to jump 14.9 percent in its fiscal year ending in September, according to Thomson Reuters data, a hefty rise but still far short of Amazon’s expected revenue growth of 32 percent for 2018.

-Additional reporting by Noel Randewich in San Francisco; Editing by Meredith Mazzilli
+Additional reporting by Noel Randewich in San Francisco and Lewis Krauskopf; Editing by Meredith Mazzilli and Susan Thomas